All About Radiation: Radiation Exposure & Radiation Sickness

 Exposure to different kinds of radiation sources expressly influences certain body parts.
 The accompanying variables also affect the dose size, the limit of the radiation's ability to hurt and change human tissue, and the organs impacted.

-Still and all, the main variable to consider is how much portion it decides if the energy saved in your body is consumed by cells with likely impacts to organic harm.
+Still and all, the main variable to consider is the portion that decides if the energy saved in your body is consumed by cells, with likely impacts on cellular damage.

 Hair

-Radiation (especially at 200 rems or higher) results in rapid hair loss and clumps.
+Radiation (especially at 200 rems or higher) results in rapid hair loss and clumping.

 Brain

-Given that brain cells do not reproduce nor duplicate, the probability of them getting harmed directly is low unless exposed to 5,000 rems of radiation or greater.
-Like the heart, radiation kills nerve cells and little veins and can cause seizures and immediate death.
+Given that brain cells do not reproduce or duplicate, the probability of them getting harmed directly is low unless exposed to 5,000 rems of radiation or greater.
+Like the heart, radiation kills nerve cells and small blood vessels and can cause seizures and immediate death.

 Thyroid

 Ever heard of thyroid cancer?
 Some body parts are more impacted by exposure to various radiation sources than others.
 For one, the thyroid organ (and the thyroid gland) is vulnerable to radioactive sources.
-Hence, the risk of thyroid cancer.
+Hence, there is a risk of thyroid cancer.
 In adequate sums, radioactive iodine can annihilate all or part of the thyroid gland.
 However, taking potassium iodide can decrease the impact of openness.

 Blood System